Codeiology/NASAexplorer/README.md

 `python3 nasa.py`

 It will make you first make an account with the NASA API to get an API key, but after that, everything will work fine!
+(Make sure your terminal supports ANSI escape codes)

 # Features